vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-10-07-international-podcast-day.md

 Storiyoh is a podcasting social platform that helps in podcast discovery and developing podcasting communities.
 Rahul touched on the following points:

 - The problem with podcast discovery.
-(There isn’t a podcasting platform that allows you to share what you’re listening on on the same platform.
+(There isn’t a podcasting platform that allows you to share what you’re listening on the same platform.
 Listeners generally fall back on social media or messaging apps)
 - The importance of the “Audience of One”.
 If you aren’t satisfied with your podcast, don’t expect others to follow your work.
-Rahul was inspirted by veteran podcaster [Srini Rao](https://medium.com/@skooloflife){:target="_blank"}’s book by the [same name](https://amzn.to/2Of9IAM){:target="_blank"}.
+Rahul was inspired by veteran podcaster [Srini Rao](https://medium.com/@skooloflife){:target="_blank"}’s book by the [same name](https://amzn.to/2Of9IAM){:target="_blank"}.
 Srini runs a the [Unmistakable Creative Podcast](https://unmistakablecreative.com/){:target="_blank"} and is a prolific blogger and public speaker.
 - Storiyoh helps to connect podcast listeners and discover podcasts by looking at what others are listening to.
     - It enables users who make podcast playlists and would help others find good content.
     - It also facilitates curation in the form of collections for different categories.
 Eg: collections for lawyers, students, tech enthusiasts.